 Mapping Out Your Story In this article, we show you how to plan and draw your story out like it’s a subway or road map.
 With this outlining technique, you’ll be able to tease apart the different plot threads, or story arcs, and sketch out all of the scenes in a way that makes sense to you.

-What Makes Ideas Unique?
-The truth is that all writing is influenced by what has come before and exists within a context.
+How to Find Your Unique Ideas The truth is that all writing is influenced by what has come before and exists within a context.
 At the end of the day, the idea itself doesn’t matter.
 It’s how you express the idea through words that makes your writing unique.

 Collecting a Stash of Characters You can find potential characters practically anywhere – in pictures, in vaguely made-up situations, in snippets of dialogue (perfect if you’re a skilled eavesdropper living in the city) and even in real life.
 Once these individuals emerge and start to form, you can build a collection of imaginary people all with minds of their own, just waiting for you to write a story about them.